adidas-dsop/terraform-aws-ecs-cluster/README.md

 - `low_memory_threshold_percent` - Threshold as a percentage for low memory alarm (default: `10`)
 - `project` - Name of project this cluster is for (default: `Unknown`)
 - `environment` - Name of environment this cluster is targeting (default: `Unknown`)
+- `security_group_id` - The id of a previously created security group for the instances.

 ## Outputs